How to Replace the Batteries in Your Thermostat?

-Why a Thermostat Needs Batteries?
+Why Does a Thermostat Need Batteries?

 The primary function of batteries inside your thermostat is to save any programmed information in the event of short power outages so that your heating/cooling system continues uninterrupted.
 When low batteries eventually die, you’ll see a black display screen, the thermostat will stop working and your heating or cooling units won’t function.
 The heating and cooling system cannot respond to nonexistent temperature commands.

-How to Replace the Batteries in Your Thermostat?
+How To Replace the Batteries in Your Thermostat?

 Replacing your thermostat’s batteries is a relatively simple procedure and one you should be able to handle yourself.
 If the thermostat and your heating and cooling systems begin to work after changing the batteries, then job well done.